FiroCole/CodingChallenge_Hamming/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/-@firocolemd-blue?style=flat&logo=Linkedin&logoColor=black)](https://www.linkedin.com/in/firocolemd/)

   ## :pencil: Challenge Overview
 The Hamming Distance challenge is of intermediate difficulty and involves the computation of the Hamming distance between two strings of equal length.
 The Hamming distance is a measure used in information theory and computer science to determine the difference between two strings.
-It finds applications in scenarios such as implementing "fuzzy search" capabilities, where small discrepancies might be allowed between the search term and the matching strings.
+It's useful for implementing "fuzzy searches", where small discrepancies are allowed between the search term and the matching strings.

 </div>